kristapsdz/openrsync/README.md

 [here](https://github.com/apple-oss-distributions/rsync).
 Effort to merge this code into this repository is still underway.

+Internally, openrsync provides a portable implementation of `humanize_number` (from FreeBSD, originally NetBSD) and a skeleton implementation of `sbuf`.

 # Installation

 On an up-to-date UNIX system, simply download and run: